 The different types of 501(c)3 offer you great options in how you’d like to make your impact, so it’s important to understand the characteristics of each before filing.

 3 Types of 501(c)3 Nonprofit Organizations

-1. Public Charity: This is the most common form of 501(c)3 and is what most people associate with the term “nonprofit.”
-Churches, libraries, museums, hospitals and private schools can qualify as public charity nonprofits.
+This is the most common form out of all the different types of 501(c)3 nonprofit organizations that exists.
+This is what most people associate with the term “nonprofit.”
+Churches, libraries, museums, hospitals and private schools qualify as public charity nonprofits.

-Public charities are eligible to receive tax-deductible donations from individuals (up to 50% of the donor’s income) and corporations (up to 10% of the organization’s revenue), and are governed by a board of directors.
+Public charities are eligible to receive tax-deductible donations from individuals (up to 50% of the donor’s income) and corporations (up to 50% of net profits).

 Donations to 501(c)3 private foundations are still tax-deductible for individuals (up to 30% of the donor’s income).
 Examples of 501(c)3 private foundations include the Bill and Melinda Gates Foundation and the Ford Foundation.

-3. Private Operating Foundation: Private Operating Foundations are similar to Private Foundations, but also have active programs like those found in a public charity.
-Many consider these foundations to be a hybrid between public charities and private foundations.
+Private operating foundations are similar to private foundations to a large extent but they also have active programs like those found in a public charity.
+For this reason, many consider these foundations to be a hybrid between public charities and private foundations.

-A Private Operating Foundation finances its own programs instead of sponsoring outside charitable activities.
-Popular private operating foundation endeavors include those that address the needs of low-income communities, support research for diseases and cures and manage the operation of museums and libraries.
+A private operating foundation is the least common of the three primary types of 501(c)(3) nonprofit organizations.
+It finances its own programs instead of sponsoring outside charitable activities.
+Popular private operating foundation endeavors include those that address the needs of low-income communities, support research for diseases and cures, and manage the operation of museums and libraries.